Founded in 1855, The Six Mile Pub & Eatery is British Columbia’s oldest pub. Read on to learn a little more about our history.

-The Six Mile Story begins in 1848 with millwright John Fenton, who built a saw-mill on the site owned by the Hudson Bay Co.
-The first lumber sawn was used in a barn at the North Dairy Farm.
+The Six Mile Story begins in 1848 with millwright John Fenton, who built a saw-mill on the site owned by the Hudson Bay Company The first lumber sawn was used in a barn at the North Dairy Farm.
 It was also from here that the first export of lumber went to California.
-It consisted of 8,000 feet and the price was $80. per 1000 feet.
+It consisted of 8,000 board feet and the price was $80 per 1000 board feet.

-The following year Fenton was lured to California by the tales of gold.
+The following year Fenton was lured to California by tales of gold.
 Bill Parsons, formerly a London Bobby (Parson as he was called) replaced Fenton and he built a bridge over Millstream which in the 1863 gold rush provided access to the Sooke and Leech River areas.
-He also completed a 40 by 60 ft. grist mill and operated it until the winter of 1854/55 when a flash flood damaged the mill beyond economical repair.
+He also completed a 40 by 60 ft.

-In 1855, Parsons bought 40 acres of land from the Hudson Bay company and built Parsons Bridge Hotel.
-The Parsons’ ran the rambling wooden hotel with its perimeter veranda for a number of years.
+In 1855, Parsons bought 40 acres of land from the Hudson Bay Company and built Parsons Bridge Hotel.
+The Parsons ran the rambling wooden hotel with its perimeter veranda for a number of years.
 It apparently opened in 1855 but Parsons didn’t purchase his “country retail license” until the next year (perhaps encouraged to do so after paying a fine of two pounds 10).
-This made of cial what is the oldest pub in B.C. still operating today.
+This made official what is the oldest pub in B.C. still operating today.

 Roadhouses, as they were called and hence the name Six Mile House, were dropping off points for the mail as coaches brought it the six miles from town.

-No one knows how many times the “House” has changed hands but one of the most colourful was surely Jim Price who owned it during the prohibition which darkened the doors of B.C.’s bars.
+No one knows how many times the “House” has changed hands but one of the most colourful was surely Jim Price who owned it during the prohibition which darkened the halls of B.C.’s bars.
 Though officially closed, the hotel continued to be a meeting place for many locals, who met to talk politics and drink.
 During prohibition bootlegging was a popular sport and Six Mile House was an arena.
-Price also had a scheme to raise trout in the Millstream, so he built a dam and stocked it.
-Three or four days of heavy rains washed his plans, his dam and his baby trout all out to sea.
+Price also had

 Before Six Mile House was reopened as a pub after prohibition in about 1924, there was a major fixing-up.
 The interior and exterior were both redone, down to a nice red carpet on the “ladies” side – The large windows were added to the “ladies” side a few years later.
-Liquor laws at this time were very strict.
+Liquor laws at that time were very strict.
 They forbade food in bars, made sitting while drinking a firm rule, and made beer the pub’s sole offering.
-The fact that neighbouring municipalities including Victoria was still ‘dry’ contributed to good business for the Six Mile for many years.
-Plebiscites were held after prohibition but Esquimalt was the only area to bring back licensed establishments.
-Victoria stayed ‘dry’ until 1952.
-Jim Price retired from Six Mile House in 1931 and sold it to the founder of Silver Springs Brewery.
+The fact that neighbouring municipalities including Victoria

 During the war, beer was rationed and waiters were Kings.
 They paid for the beer at the bar, then sold it at the tables with the best tippers.
 Pubs opened at staggered hours and went until the beer ran out.
 Competition for the foamy brew was stiff and waiters served the most lucrative tables.
 After the war, things boomed locally which might explain the next glut of buying and selling.
 Before 1950 the Six Mile changed hands five more times.